Enigmatic-Smile/docs/stream/sdks/react-native/guide.md

 ### Can I customize the UI of the SDK?

-The React Native SDK offers the [`bannerImage`](./reference#bannerimage) property for you to set a custom, branded banner image that will be displayed during the card enrollment process.
+The React Native SDK offers the `options.bannerImage` property for you to set a custom, branded banner image that will be displayed during the card enrollment process.
+Please check our Reference documentation for more details.